-When it comes to location, the highest average paycheck ($75K annually) can be spotted in Washington, DC; Miami, Fla. (about $74K), Chicago, Ill. ($68K), and Boston, Mass. (around $63K) are the next top-paying cities.
-San Diego, Calif. ranks low on the pay scale — at $60K, it is one of the lowest-paid cities.
-By state, the highest pay levels are found in District of Columbia, where the average Lincoln Property Company employee makes $75K per year.
+When it comes to location, the highest average paycheck ($75K annually) can be spotted in Washington, DC; Miami, Fla. (around $74K), Chicago, Ill. ($68K), and Boston, Mass. ($63K) are the next top-paying cities.
+San Diego, Calif. is near the bottom for pay at $60K.
+Across its U.S. offices, the state of District of Columbia pays Lincoln Property Company the most — about $75K per year on average.

 Years of Experience